hwasuna/project_db/README.md

 node server.js
 ```

-But you have to build the database locally first thanks to the file **DB_BoardGameApp** shared in the project
+But you have to build the database locally first thanks to the file **DB_Advanced_Database.sql** shared in the project